Skip to main content

 Basic Authentication introduces an identity silo which can produce privileged access to a resource.
 This can be exploited in numerous ways and represents a significant vulnerability and attack vector.

-An Identity Provider that can be used by the App Service for authenticating users is required.
+An identity provider that the App Service can use for authenticating users is required.

 4. Under the Settings menu item, click on Configuration.